aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-ms-word-97-2003-formats/footnotes-an-endnote-features-supported-on-doc-export/_index.md

 title: Footnotes and Endnote Features Supported on DOC Export – Aspose.Words for .NET
 articleTitle: Footnotes and Endnote Features Supported on DOC Export
 linktitle: Footnotes and Endnote Features Supported on DOC Export
-description: "Work with footnote and endnote features supported when saving to DOC – Word 97-2003 format."
+description: "Export to DOC – Word 97-2003 format using footnote and endnote saving features."
 type: docs
 weight: 60
 url: /net/footnotes-and-endnote-features-supported-on-doc-export/